 AP first worked with community-based advocates in 1999, when we accompanied refugees from the Bosnian war on their difficult journey home.
 Between 1999 and 2017, we supported advocates for 115 communities in over 60 countries.

-AP is registered as a 501c3 nonprofit in Washington DC and operates with a small team of salaried staff, undergraduate interns, and specialist contractors, with guidance from a distinguished Board of Directors.
+AP is registered as a 501c3 nonprofit in Washington DC.
+We work through a team of five salaried staff and contractors, supported by a large network of friends and volunteers with deep roots in their communities and guided by a distinguished Board of Directors.

 We believe that nonprofit organizations should be held to a high standard of transparency and provide detailed information on income and expenditure in our annual reports.
 We also expect partners to show discipline in their reporting.